AndreiRech/MyFirstWebsite/README.md

 # My-First-Website
-My first application with CSS and HTML
+This is my first application with HTML and CSS so I don't know really well what I'm doing.
+So, yeah.